Australian Slang Translator

 Expression of surprise Crikey

-• Traveling to Australia: Learning key aussie slang phrases and australian greetings before a trip so you're not lost when someone says g'day or asks if you're keen for a barbie this arvo.
+• Traveling to Australia: Learning key aussie slang phrases and greetings before a trip so you are not lost when someone says g'day or asks if you are keen for a barbie this arvo.

-• Writing an Australian character: Getting the bogan slang, expressions, and australian sayings right so the dialogue sounds authentic and not like a bad impression.
+• Writing an Australian character: Getting the expressions and rhythm closer to real speech without sounding like a bad impression.

-If other regional English dialects interest you, the Scottish Slang Translator covers another dialect with its own completely unique vocabulary.
+If other regional English dialects interest you, the Scottish Slang Translator covers another dialect with its own distinct vocabulary.

-Most translation tools treat Australian English as standard English and miss the colloquial australian vocabulary entirely.
-A phrase like 'she'll be right' or 'pull your head in' comes back unchanged because the tool has no knowledge of actual aussie slang meanings.
+Australian English often hides the meaning inside the phrase, not the single word.
+A phrase like 'she'll be right' or 'pull your head in' can come back unchanged in standard tools because they miss actual Aussie slang meanings.

 Frequently Asked Questions